thecmdrunner/quick-vm/docs/diy-vm.md

 ## 🛸 DIY From Scratch - WIP

 If you want to go through the process of making a VM all by yourself, this section is for you.

 This guide works regardless of your distribution.

+# Enabling Virtualization in your BIOS/Coreboot

-### First, you must install the required packages on your system.
+### Install the required packages on your system.
 You may search the packages in your package manager or compile them yourself.

 <p>
 <details>